sujaybhowmick/twitter_sentiment_analysis/docs/Proposal.md

 The tweets are related to financial news which have been labelled by a human for training and testing purpose of the Machine Learning model.
 There are approximately 8000 tweets which have been labelled with labels **Positive** and **Negative** for tweets indicating a **Positive** sentiment and **Negative** sentiment respectively.

-The training and test dataset contains *total* *8351* labelled Tweets, with *3843 positive* and *4508 negative* tweets.
-The dataset contains Tweet content as feature and sentiment label (label column in the dataset.
-The target variable that I want to predict is sentiment label

-Link for the dataset can be found here

 #### Data Sets and Inputs

 I have prepared a list of approximately 8000 Twitter tweets and labelled them accordingly with **Positive** and **Negative** labels.

+The training and test dataset contains *total* *8351* labelled Tweets, with *3843 positive* and *4508 negative* tweets.
 The input data feature in this case is the Twitter Tweet content and I will try to predict the Sentiment of the Tweet content.

+Link for the labelled dataset can be found [here](https://github.com/sujaybhowmick/twitter_sentiment_analysis/blob/master/data/preprocessed_tweets.csv)

 *Note: Neutral sentiments are not included in the labelled data.*